almost/hubbub/readme.md

 PORT=8080 NODE_ENV=local node server.js
 ```

-Once you've got the server running goto `http://127.0.0.1:8080/help`
+Once you've got the server running go to `http://127.0.0.1:8080/help`
-to see instructions for integration Hubbub into your blog.
+to see instructions for integrating Hubbub into your blog.